gkong/go-qweb/README.md

 during the life of the session can read and modify.
 It also manages client access to sessions via cookies or tokens.

+### uses
-For example, a login function can authenticate a user and use `qsess` to store a user ID in session storage and return a cookie or token to the client.
+A login function can authenticate a user and use `qsess` to store a user ID in session storage and return a cookie or token to the client.
 In each subsequent request, the client includes the cookie or token, and `qsess` checks the validity of the cookie or token (thereby authenticating the client) and makes the user ID available to the request handler.

-Another example use is for email address validation.
+An email address validation function can use `qsess` create a session containing an email address and other user information and generate a token to send to the user in an email.
-The application creates a session, emails a token to the user, and remembers the email address and other user information in session storage.
-When the user visits a web page, including the token in the URL, the application can mark the email address as validated and close the session.
+Later, the user clicks a link in the email, causing their browser to present the token to the application, which retrieves the user's email address and other information from session storage and completes the validation.
+If the user waits too long, the session automatically expires, invalidating the token.

+### `qsess` features
+- user-definable session data types
+- authentication via cookies and tokens
+- session expiration
+- revocation of all sessions for a given user id, for secure password changes
-Package `qsess` provides a user-definable session data type, support for cookies and tokens, session revocation by user id, and back-ends for goleveldb, Cassandra/Scylla, MySQL, and a simple, in-memory store.
+- back-ends for goleveldb, Cassandra/Scylla, PostgreSQL, MySQL, and a simple, in-memory store

+### zero dependencies
-It is independent of, but integrates easily with, routers, middleware frameworks, http.Request.Context(), etc.
+`qsess` is independent of, but integrates easily with, routers, middleware frameworks, http.Request.Context(), etc.
-The core package, `qsess`, has zero dependencies.
+The core package, has zero dependencies.
 Database back-ends, which reside in sub-packages, each depend only on a database-specific driver module.
 Back-end sub-packages currently include
 `qscql` (Cassandra/Scylla), `qsldb` (goleveldb), `qspgx` (PostgreSQL), and `qsmy` (MySQL).